mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

     return answer
 ```

 As with our stack examples, we again use a built-in `list`, this time remembering to always enqueue at the end (i.e. `.append`) and dequeue from the front (i.e. `.pop(0)`).
-Because we always enqueue at the end and dequeue from the front, we're guaranteed that all nodes on a level are processed before nodes from lower levels.

-Trickier questions will play with variations on this theme, such as having the nodes listed from right to left, or seeing if the tree is symmetric.
+Because new child nodes are always added to the end, we're guaranteed that all nodes on a level are processed before nodes from lower levels.
+Trickier questions will play with variations on this theme, such as returning the nodes in reverse order, determining whether the tree is symmetric, or returning the answer as a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).

 Here's another one: determining the maximum depth of the tree.
-In other words, what's the largest distane
+In other words, how many nodes lie between the root and the furthest child?

+{% include header-python.html %}
 ```python
 def max_depth(root: TreeNode) -> int:
     """